Invasive Species Are on the Move

 Help check their destructive spread where you live

-Classifying a species as invasive is not simply xenophobia projected onto the landscape.
-In New England, non-native plant species make up more than a third of our flora, and 10 percent of these qualify as invasive.
-Even species native to the U.S. may be invasive in some parts of the country and not in others.
+In New England, nonnative plant species make up more than a third of our flora, and 10 percent of these qualify as invasive.
+Even species native to the US may be invasive in some regions and not in others.

 Invasive plants earn their label by growing and reproducing faster than native species in the same growing conditions.
 Free from the predators, diseases, and other plants that keep them in check in their native ranges, they monopolize the light, water, and other nutrients all plants need.
 Sometimes these dense colonies even alter the air temperature and soil chemistry around them, further squeezing out other plants and the animals that depend on them.

 *This definition was formulated by the Massachusetts Invasive Plant Advisory Group, of which Native Plant Trust is a founding member.